As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Many garnets aren’t worth polishing in a tumbler because they have too many fractures or pits and may crumble.

-Before tumbling, examine the stones closely for any fractures or significant inclusions as they will only get worse in a tumbler.
+Before tumbling, examine the stones closely for any fractures or significant inclusions, as they will only worsen in a tumbler.
 If you have some robust, good-quality specimens, you can give it a try.

-You can polish garnets in the tumbler together with jasper or agate, starting with a medium grit and working up to the finest.
+You can polish garnets in the tumbler with jasper or agate, starting with a medium grit and working to the finest.

-Garnets are usually small stones, and you are unlikely to have enough of them to fill a tumbler unless you have bought some in bulk especially for tumbling.
+Garnets are usually small stones, and you are unlikely to have enough to fill a tumbler unless you have bought some in bulk, especially for tumbling.
 Use TXP aluminum oxide for the final polish.

-TIP: Buying a rock tumbler can be a daunting task for a beginner.
-Check out the ultimate buying guide on the best rocks tumblers in the article below:
+TIP: Buying a rock tumbler can be daunting for a beginner.
+Check out the ultimate buying guide on the best rock tumblers in the article below:

 Best Rock Tumblers in 2022: Beginner and Hobbyist Options